Monday, 18 May 2015

 What our supporters say

 With so many years of experience to draw upon, The Juno Project is a ground breaking initiative with a valuable, enlightened message.
-Though small, the project catalyses rejuvenation in the Dawn Chorus area of benefit and in some of the poorest places around the world.
+Though small, the project catalyses rejuvenation and in some of the poorest places around the world.
 The project empathizes with communities, engaging volunteers and advancing practical and informative learning activities that help people to feel good”, Barbara B., supporter.

 Woodborough Preschool said: "These bags are wonderful, they will really help the children with communication skills.
 The children will love them, they are a good activity".
-As They were very well received, Dawn Chorus decided to up date & expand this resource for the Triple Helix Project.
+As They were very well received, First Peace Chaplaincy eco-spirituality programme decided to up date & expand this resource.
+They have been used with lots of Groups including Woodborough Pre-school.

 Friday, 15 May 2015

-Our Kozy-Kitchen healthy eating project project is still in demand after 20 years.
+Our Vegan Kozy-Kitchen healthy eating project project is still in demand after 25 years.
 We have expanded our resources on sugar free diet & recipes; plant based dietary magnesium; B12, vegan life and orchard fruits.
 Our “Natures plant larder” project remains in popular demand.
 It covers basic skills and specific skills, such as identification, food preparation, cooking, reading recipes accurately, measuring ingredients, understanding healthy eating and wellbeing, memory and maintaining and celebrating cultural heritage.
-Children & families love our "bring it
+Children & families love our "bring it home" projects.

 Great things happen in our trials garden, including growing heritage vegetables from seed.
 These are delivered to preschool children’s educational gardens, mental health initiatives & other community organisations and supporters.